volkamerlab/volkamerlab_org/content/blog/group-retreat.md

 author: hamza.ibrahim
 ---

-We would like to share our recent group retreat, as our Berlin team members had the long-awaited opportunity to visit Saarbrücken.
-Volkamerlab team finally met face-to-face, moving beyond the realm of virtual meetings and creating bonds that strengthened our collaboration and will indeed enrich our work dynamics.
+Our Berlin team members had the long-awaited opportunity to visit Saarbrücken.
+Volkamer lab team finally met face-to-face, moving beyond the realm of virtual meetings and creating bonds that strengthens our collaborations and will enrich our work dynamics.

 More is yet to come!